Siv4kumaru/Web-Scraping-and-Email-notification-Selinium-/README.md

   ![image](https://github.com/user-attachments/assets/8395469e-e2f0-4c52-a75a-c3204fbc53b2)

-This project scrapes data from a https://incometaxindia.gov.in/Pages/communications/notifications.aspx daily, organizes it, and sends email notifications to specified recipients if new entries are detected.
+This project scrapes data from income tax india site (https://incometaxindia.gov.in/Pages/communications/notifications.aspx) daily, organizes it, and sends email notifications to specified recipients if new entries are detected.
 It uses Selenium for web scraping and an SMTP server for email notifications.
 Requirements

     Python 3.8 or above